Why does Trump want Greenland and why is it so important?

 What does Venezuela have to do with it?

-The day after US forces snatched Maduro from his home, Trump repeated that the US needs Greenland “from the standpoint of national security,” before White House deputy chief of staff for policy Stephen Miller reiterated those claims on Monday, further sharpening the spotlight on the Arctic territory.
+The day after US forces snatched Maduro from his home, Trump repeated that the US needs Greenland “from the standpoint of national security.”

 Doubling down on Tuesday, the White House said it is “discussing a range of options” to acquire Greenland and that using the US military is not off the table.